 This example is important because it is the cause of the breakup of so many relationships today.
 One person may truly love the other, but the other misinterprets the love as control or bullying or nagging.
 This is truly sad, and very common.
 That is why I am pointing it out.

 WHAT IS THE DIFFERENCE BETWEEN DESTRUCTIVE BEHAVIOR AND LOVING BEHAVIOR THAT JUST LOOKS OR FEELS DESTRUCTIVE?

 Sometimes another person is out to destroy you.
-Sometimes they act sweetly and do it through deception and seduction.
-Other times they are obviously trying to harm you.
-Love can do the same, so it can take some practice to see the difference, and none of us are perfect at discerning destructive requests versus loving ones.
+Sometimes another acts sweetly, but attempts to destroy through deception and seduction.
+Other times, another may obviously try to harm you.
+Love, also can be sweet, at times, and at other times can be forceful.
+So it can take some practice to see the difference, and none of us are perfect at discerning destructive requests versus loving ones.

 A wise person attempts to always check carefully when apparently nagged or bullied.
 He or she must always ask, “Am I being told this to destroy or harm me, or does this person care for me enough to risk our friendship or relationship to tell me what I need?”

 This is the crucial question that must always be asked whenever anyone asks you to do something in a relationship setting, or even a work setting or some other.
 It is a hard question for many people to ask, as they feel they are perfect and don’t need to be told what to do.
 They may think they already know, or it is not important.